Frequently Asked Questions

 -

 Yes, research shows that online therapy can be just as effective as in-person sessions.
 All of the approaches I use translate well to online work.
-Some, such as I-CBT and ERP, can even be especially effective when we’re able to use screen sharing or work directly within your home environment.
+Some methods can even be especially effective when we’re able to use screen sharing, other technology features or work directly within your home environment.

 Online therapy is also designed to be simple and convenient.
 Before each session, you’ll receive a secure link by email.
 At the start of our scheduled time, I’ll log in and admit you into the HIPAA-compliant video platform.
 We’ll make sure audio and video are working, then begin just as we would in an in-person session.